mwmaleks/node-openssl-p12/README.md

     });
 ```
 NOTE:
-If you discover an error after second certificate
+If you discover an error after then second certificate generation
 open `/ssl/db/index.txt.attr` and switch `unique_subject = no`